Tropical Weierstrass points and Weierstrass weights

-\begin{proof} In the case the residue field of $\K$ has characteristic zero, we use \cite[Theorem~1.5]{amini2014equidistribution}, which provides a description of the divisor $W = \tau_*(\cW)$ in terms of slope structures.
-Let $\fS$ be the slope structure induced by the tropicalization of $H$ (see~\cite[Section~8]{AG22}).
-By definition, the slope structure gives $r + 1$ slopes $s_0^\nu, s_1^\nu, \dots, s_r^\nu$ to any point $x$ and any unit tangent vector $\nu \in \T_x(\Gamma)$, and the definition of the Weierstrass divisor associated to a combinatorial limit linear series is made to ensure the equality $W = W^\alg(M, \g)$, which implies
+\begin{proof}[Proof of Theorem~\ref{thm:weierstrass_tropicalization_extended}] In the case the residue field of $\K$ has characteristic zero, we use Theorem~\ref{thm:redW_zero}, which provides a description of the divisor $W = \tau_*(\cW)$ in terms of slope structures.
+As explained in Section~\ref{app:slopes}, the slopes at any point $x$ and any unit tangent vector $\nu \in \T_x(\Gamma)$ of elements of the tropicalization $M$ of $H$ form a set of $r + 1$ integers $s_0^\nu, s_1^\nu, \dots, s_r^\nu$.
+The definition of the Weierstrass divisor associated to a tropical linear series is chosen to ensure the equality $W = W^\alg(M, \g)$, which implies

 Proposition~\ref{prop:comparison_clls_tropical_weierstrass_weights} states that if $A$ is $\Wloc(M, \g)$-measurable, then

 from which the result follows.